LucyWL/Log-events-document/README.md

 }
 ```
 ### Trigger Event (Object Interaction Event)
-When a player interacts with an in-game object, specific variables related to this event type are the following:
+When a player interacts with an in-game object, specific variables related to this event type and saved within the variable of "specificEventDetail" are the following:

 - **objectID:** A unique ID created for each object in a certain scene so that we can identify which object the player (student) interacts with.
 - **objectName:** A name of the object, such as “Cube1inU2Dungeon,” “ControlPanel1inU3Dungeon.”